Sify

-Sify Technologies Limited (formerly Satyam Infoway) is an Indian information and communications technology company providing end-to-end ICT solutions including telecom services, data center services, cloud & managed services, transformation integration services and application integration services.
-Sify Technologies Limited played an important role during the early spread of Internet and e-commerce in India.
-It has been listed on NASDAQ as SIFY since October, 1999.
+Sify Technologies Limited (formerly Satyam Infoway) is an Indian information and communications technology (ICT) company providing telecom services, data center services, cloud & managed services, transformation integration services, and application integration services.
+Sify Technologies Limited played a role during the early spread of Internet and e-commerce in India.
+It has been listed on NASDAQ as SIFY since October 1999.
 Merrill Lynch was the underwriter for Sify's IPO on the NASDAQ.
 Sify was founded and led to IPO by R. Ramaraj.